 How to Apply

 Applications are welcomed from all graduates with a minimum of 2-3 years work experience.
-Some placements will require fluency in a second language (for example French, German, Spanish, Italian, Dutch, Russian, Polish, Japanese or Chinese.)
+Although fluency in a second language is not essential, some placements will require fluency in a second language (for example French, German, Spanish, Italian, Dutch, Russian, Polish, Japanese or Chinese).

 To be eligible for the programme, applicants must meet the following entry requirements: